This post may contain affiliate links. Please read our disclosure policy.

 • ½ cup no-sugar added fruit juice

-• ½ cup ice cubes (if you'd like your smoothie to be cold)
+• ½ cup ice cubes (optional)

 • Optional ingredients: protein powder or collagen powder